hybridgroup/gitnesse/README.md

     $ gem install gitnesse

-For Rails 3, create an initializer file config/initializer/gitnesse.rb like this:
+Create a `gitnesse.rb` file somewhere in your project, and add something like the following to it:

-    Gitnesse.config do |config|
+    Gitnesse.config do
-      config.repository_url = "git@github.com:hybridgroup/gitnesse-demo.wiki"
+      repository_url "git@github.com:hybridgroup/gitnesse-demo.wiki"
     end

 ## Usage